L42i/SCKinect/doc/docs/installation.md

 Kinect.findAvailable;
 ```

-This should list your connected Kinect device with its serial number.
+This should list your connected Kinect device with its serial number in the post window.

 ## Troubleshooting